afternoon/rolf/README.md

 License
 -------

-Rolf - a system monitoring and graphing tool like Munin or collectd.
+Rolf - a monitoring and graphing tool like Munin or collectd.

 Copyright (C) 2011 Ben Godfrey.